 Author has written 20 stories for Lord of the Rings, Harry Potter, Hobbit, Chronicles of Narnia, and Wizards of Waverly Place.

 Just a couple of basics.
-By all outward appearances I'm a dude (whether I really am or not depends on my mood--Genderfluid would be a more apt description).
-I was born in the UK in the mid 1960's and grew up a bit in London and Poole.
-My Mum brought me to California, and I grew up more here.
-Though I have been back for extended visits on numerous occasions.
+I'm nonbinary, but too old to care about pronouns for myself--I answer to them all.
+I was born in the UK decades ago and grew up a bit in London and Poole before moving to the US with my parents.
 So in my writing, I shift relatively easily between an English dialect and an American one--occasionally unintentionally.

 Though my preferences lean towards sci fi/fantasy, action/adventure, anime/cartoons and comic book superheroes, I am a sucker for stories with a strong emotional core and romance.
 Most of my own fics (even my smutfics which are only available off-site) are driven as much by love as they are by magical adventurism.
 The sex and violence in my stories is toned down a bit for this site and suitably written for teens.
 Mostly PG-13/TV-14 but veering into R/M territory occasionally--with the "worst" being no worse than anything you can find on Cable TV.
-Also, my stories often feature LGBTQ characters and issues.
+Also, my stories often feature LGBTQ characters and themes.